johnbedeir/Devops-Tools-Documentation/Argo-CD/Argocd-Minikube/README.md

-# Deploy K8s App using ArgoCD
+# Deploy using ArgoCD on Minikube

 <img src="argo.png"  width="255" height="250"> <img src="minikube.png"  width="230" height="230">

 ## In those stpes we will deploy application with kubernetes manifest files on minikube using argo-cd

 ### Step 1: Deploy ArgoCD

 [Official Documentation](https://argo-cd.readthedocs.io/en/stable/)

 Running this script will do the following:

 1. Start Minikube
 2. Create argocd namespace
 3. Deploy argocd on the created namespace